rocketacademy/bootcamp-4.1/3-backend/3.1-express.js/README.md

 ## Basic Express App

-The following code is a minimal Express app that hosts a server at port 3000 and responds with "Hello, World!" at the root route, i.e. `localhost:3000` when run locally or `mysite.com` when deployed to `mysite.com`.
-[Check it out on StackBlitz](https://stackblitz.com/edit/basic-express-app-rocket?file=index.js), a popular online IDE!
+The following code is a minimal Express app that hosts a server at port 3000 and responds with "Hello, World!" at the root route, i.e. `localhost:3000` when run locally or `mysite.com` when deployed to `mysite.com`. <a href="https://stackblitz.com/edit/basic-express-app-rocket?file=index.js" target="_blank">Check it out on StackBlitz</a>, a popular online IDE!

 ```javascript